harshyadavjiii/harshyadavjiii/README.md

 ### What I do 👨‍💻👨‍💻👨‍💻 ?

 <p>
-  Pursuing advanced studies in Artificial Intelligence, Machine Learning, and Data Science to build intelligent systems and solve complex problems
+  Pursuing advanced studies in Artificial Intelligence, Machine Learning, and Data Science<br> to build intelligent systems and solve complex problems
 </p>